FatWrinkleZ/LARK_Game/README.md

 # LARK_Game
 L.A.R.K Game for Intro To Unix

+10/20/2022
+  Entities render as a different color.
+They are now only visible within the view radius.
+Streamlined doors and keys (keys can work with doors not from their level).
+Streamlined triggers.

 10/16/2022
   Got items working.
 Got a basic 1 item inventory.
 Player can pickup and put down items.
 Keys unlock doors in their corresponding level. ls, cat, cd, jobs, and ./ commands work. added a second level to test level loading.
 Thats about it.